 Cat depression is a real thing – indoor cats especially can suffer from lack of stimulation which can result in acting out around the house.
 After one too many unprovoked ankle nips, I decided to do some research into the best way for my cat to get more exercise at home.
-It turns out there are numerous health benefits to cat exercise wheels.
+It turns out there are numerous health benefits to using a cat exercise wheel.

 Skip to the Reviews:

 This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.
 As an Amazon Affiliate, I earn from qualifying purchases.
 You can read my full disclaimer here

 Not exercising leaves Jerry with a bit too much energy at the end of the day, energy that she prefers to expend by being bite-y, yowl-y, and excessively needy (so sorry, you can’t sit ON my keyboard).
 Cat lovers know the look their furry friend gets in their eye right before they knock over your water cup (again), wedge themselves inside your miniblinds, or find a “creative” place to relieve themselves – it’s clear they’ve got too much time on their paws.

 From a human perspective, it makes sense – if I spend my entire day on the couch I am definitely not my best self once evening rolls around, either.
 Taking walks helps me burn off some energy and elevates my mood, but Jerry is not a leash kind of gal.